 The foods to avoid if you are facing hypothyroidism include processed foods, treacherous trans fats, sneaky sugar, soy products and raw foods containing goitrogens.

 While, the best foods for hypothyroidism include nutritional superstars like fruits, vegetables, fish, and gluten-free whole grains, fresh plant fats, oily fish along with foods rich in selenium, magnesium and iodine.
 These need to become your new besties.

 Now you know the best and worst foods for hypothyroidism so you can create a hypothyroidism diet plan, but this is only one part of the puzzle when it comes to this condition.
 It is also essential that you get to the root cause of your symptoms and support your system based on your underlying imbalances not only through your diet but also through supplementation and lifestyle changes.

-To help give you a starting point for taking action, I have created a Love Your Thyroid Toolkit to help you figure the best diet, supplement and lifestyle changes to introduce.
+To help give you a starting point for taking action, I have created a Heal Your Thyroid Toolkit to help you figure the best diet, supplement and lifestyle changes to introduce.
 In this toolkit, I also give you my top testing recommendations if you suspect your thyroid is out of balance.
 In this toolkit, I give you our rundown of the tests you may want to consider to investigate your thyroid problems further.

 NOW I WANT TO HEAR FROM YOU!

 So now it's your turn to tell me – Do you think it is more important to focus on adding in those foods to support your thyroid or to concentrate on eliminating problematic foods?

 Leave your answer in the comment section below.

 And if you want more expert health guidance, free recipes, toolkits and wellness training to help you overcome your hormone, digestive, skin, mood and energy problems on your terms so you can become your healthiest, happiest self then become a Food Psychologist Insider.